cozy/cozy-docs/src/documents/host/trouble-shootings.html.md

 ### Problem with home

 Check that your home is installed.
 In your browser go to _https://yourcozyurl/status_ Check that everything is set to true.
 If Home is marked as false, that means it is not running.
-To solve this problem type the following commands in a terminal of your remote server:
+To solve this problem, type the following commands in a terminal of your remote server:

 ```bash
 cozy-monitor uninstall home